miohtama/frontend-developer-hiring-exercise/README.md

    Also add a validator, so that the users don't input crap on this field, though validating the actual phone number existence is not part of the exercise.

-3. Write an end-t-end test that checks the phone number was correctly saved.
+3. Write an end-to-end test that checks the phone number was correctly saved.
    You might need to add a control displaying the telephone number back to the user somewhere.
    This test must be executed when `ng e2e` is run.

 4. Make the sign-up form pretty.
 Currently, as you see, it lacks good styling.